CESSProject/cess-go-sdk/README.md

 The go sdk implementation of the CESS network, which provides RPC calls, status queries, block transactions and other functions.

+## Reporting Vulnerability

+If you find out any system bugs or you have a better suggestions, please send an email to frode@cess.one or join CESS discord to communicate with us.

 ## Installation

 To get the package use the standard: